bryanchen21/airbnb_analysis/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

-### Project Motivation

-I analysed Airbnb listings data obtained from the Inside Airbnb site to understand:

 ### File Descriptions
 The Jupyter notebook contains the codes used for this exploratory analysis.